sst/guide/_chapters/clear-the-session-on-logout.md

 Currently we are only removing the user token from our app's state.
 But when we refresh the page, we load the user token from the browser session, in effect logging them back in.

-To clear the browser session on logout replace the `handleLogout` method with the following.
+{% include code-marker.html %} To clear the browser session on logout, replace the `handleLogout` method in our `src/App.js` with this:

 {% highlight javascript %}
 handleLogout = (event) => {